wilsonlengo/CCC-T2A3-Tic-Tac-Toe-Algorithm/README.md

+# T2A3:

-# Application: Tic-Tac-Toe
+# Application: Tic-Tac-Toe - Wilson Ngo - CCC

 ## Application Outline + Description

 #### The application developed is a 2-player game "Tic-Tac-Toe", where the server launched is player 1 (X) and player 2(O) is the client.
 The server(X) will always start first.
 Input is taken through a mouse click, specifically the left-click button which is also known as index[0].
 Each player has to double left-click to confirm their choice on the grid.
 Output is then displayed through pygame and also terminal will provide an output confirming a player has taken their turn.
 Once either player scores a combination of 3 on the grid, it is game over and then terminal will confirm that either Player X or Player O has won.
 After that the game can be reset by either user pressing the "SPACEBAR" key, or they can exit the application by pressing the "ESC" key in which the application will close.
 If it results in a draw, either player can reset with the "ESC" key.
 The application runs off a main loop that determines the position of the left-click on the board when clicked.
 Data is transmitting once a decision has been made by either side, hence, a communication is active.
+When the game is reset, the starting player of the first game will start second in the next game.

 To get the game running make sure the following dependencies are required: